Harmonic conjugate: Examples

 Observe that if the functions related to u and v were interchanged, the functions would not be harmonic conjugates, since the minus sign in the Cauchy–Riemann equations makes the relationship asymmetric.

 The conformal mapping property of analytic functions (at points where the derivative is not zero) gives rise to a geometric property of harmonic conjugates.
 Clearly the harmonic conjugate of x is y, and the lines of constant x and constant y are orthogonal.
 Conformality says that contours of constant u(x, y) and v(x, y) will also be orthogonal where they cross (away from the zeros of f ′(z)).
 That means that v is a specific solution of the orthogonal trajectory problem for the family of contours given by u (not the only solution, naturally, since we can take also functions of v): the question, going back to the mathematics of the seventeenth century, of finding the curves that cross a given family of non-intersecting curves at right angles.

-Harmonic conjugate in geometry

-There is an additional occurrence of the term harmonic conjugate in mathematics, and more specifically in projective geometry.
-Two points A and B are said to be harmonic conjugates of each other with respect to another pair of points C, D if the cross ratio (ABCD) equals −1.